ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/03-sketch-out-the-solution.md

 We can simplify the problem by "composing" codemods and ignoring one-off cases.

 For example, we ask the end-developer to run [`ember-codemod-pod-to-octane`](https://github.com/ijlee2/ember-codemod-pod-to-octane) first.
 It's a prerequisite for running our codemod.
-This way, we know that the files in their `tests` folder follow the Octane layout, and don't have to write fixture files to cover the pod case.
+This way, we know that the files in their `tests` folder follow the Octane layout, and don't have to write extra code, tests, and fixtures to cover the pod case.
+(Ember Octane supports "flat" and "nested" component structures.
+Both happen to create test files in the same way, so there's luckily only 1 folder structure to consider.)

 Furthermore, incorrect file names should be a rare event.
 Rather than parsing the file to determine the correct location (extra code and maintenance for us), we ask the end-developer to either (1) fix the file name as another prerequisite, or (2) let them clone our repo to handle this edge case themselves.
 It could also be that, the way we will rename test modules can handle incorrect file names by making an approximate solution ("good enough").
 At any rate, the codemod shouldn't cause runtime errors due to incorrect file names.